nickatnight/tivix-assignment/docs/project.rst

 After originally submitting my blog application, I pondered ways to improve its functionality and my (hand written) documentation.
-After sifting through some Django projects Tivix has been involved with, I quickly noticed a standard structure.
+After sifting through some Django projects Tivix had been involved with, I quickly noticed a standard structure.
 After some more investigation, I came across Sphinx.
-How I've been writing my applications without this godly tool is stil boggling me.
+How I've been writing my applications without this godly tool is stil mind boggling.

+Some more tools I became privy to were Travis-CI and Coveralls.
+Again, I'm not too sure how these tools slipped through my fingers, but very excited to use them in future projects.

 This is the also first Django project I've coded with a 'deadline'.
 Writing the app took about a third of the time spent on this project.
 Another third was spent writing the documentation, and the last third was used learning how to cleanly automate the documentation process.
-Doing all of this within a week while working a full time job and handling life obstacles proved to be very fun and worth while.
+Doing all of this within a week while working a full time job and handling life obstacles proved to be very exhilarating learning experience.